aishu2212/Check/README.md

 3. Right-click on the test method and select **Run**.

 ### Using Gradle:
-Run the following command from the terminal:
+Run the following command from the terminal from Android Folder:
 ```bash
 ./gradlew connectedAndroidTest